 Cons of WooCommerce

 As great as WooCommerce is, it is not without problems or “cons”.
-And in practice the big thing to be aware with WooCommerce is that whereas most other ecommerce platforms are pretty much equally good choices for anyone despite of their situation, that does not apply to WooCommerce.
-That as if you don’t have an existing WordPress -site WooCommerce can especially in the short term be bit more expensive than some of the cheapest ecommerce platforms.
-And additionally, if you do not have experience WordPress you will also face a steeper learning curve than you would with the easiest ecommerce platforms.
+And in practice the big thing to be aware of with WooCommerce is that whereas most other ecommerce platforms are pretty much equally good choices for anyone despite of their situation, that does not apply to WooCommerce.
+That as if you don’t have an existing WordPress site WooCommerce can especially in the short term be a bit more expensive than some of the cheapest ecommerce platforms.
+And additionally, if you do not have experience with WordPress you will also face a steeper learning curve than you would with the easiest ecommerce platforms.

 Which payment gateways does WooCommerce work with?